 Being a small city, Forsyth does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Forsyth with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.62% of adults in Forsyth have a bachelor's degree or advanced degree.
+The citizens of Forsyth are slightly less educated than the national average of 21.84% for the average city or town: 15.62% of adults in Forsyth have a bachelor's degree or advanced degree

 The per capita income in Forsyth in 2022 was $25,763, which is lower middle income relative to Montana and the nation.
 This equates to an annual income of $103,052 for a family of four.
 However, Forsyth contains both very wealthy and poor people as well.